 Once the giant cookies were baked and cooled, and the ice cream was softened, it was time to assemble!
 Then time to be patient as it needed time to freeze.

 This was the result!
 Such a pretty dessert and incredibly tasty!
 I’ll be honest.
 I thought there was no way we could eat it all.
 We thought about sharing it, but after only a few days between me, my husband, and kids we happily finished it all!
 It seriously is one of the best desserts I’ve ever had!
 Even though it’s all frozen, the cookie part is still soft.
 Once the entire cookie sandwich is completely frozen, it’s actually really easy to cut and eat.
+I do suggest waiting 5-10 minutes to let it soften a little.
 You can either pick it up with your hands or use a fork.
 (Don’t mind that in the picture it’s a little melty, it had been out of the freezer for a bit as I was taking pictures of it for you all!)

 I see this Giant Chocolate Chip Cookie Ice Cream Sandwich becoming our new birthday “cake” tradition!
 And you could get creative and use any flavor of ice cream you want.
 I might even change up the cookie flavor in the future and also add sprinkles to the sides.
 (I’m thinking red, white, and blue sprinkles for the 4th of July!
 Or even Memorial Day.)

 7/4/2020 update.
 I did it!
 Here is this amazing Giant Chocolate Chip Cookie Ice Cream Sandwich with a Patriotic makeover!